Michael J. Ingelido: Cold War

 Following the end of World War II, he commanded the 86th Fighter Group and the 70th Fighter Wing in Germany.
 He returned to the United States in 1949 for assignment with the Weapons Systems Evaluation Group in Washington, D.C.

 In 1951 he was assigned to the Air Force Cambridge Research Center as commander, 6520th Test Wing, later becoming vice commander of the center.
 He then attended the Air War College at Maxwell Air Force Base, Alabama, graduating in 1955.
 From 1955 to 1957 he was director of operations for Far East Air Forces in Tokyo, Japan.
 When that headquarters was redesignated Pacific Air Forces, and moved to Hawaii in 1957, he remained with PACAF as deputy assistant chief of staff for operations.

 After returning to the United States in July 1959 he attended the National War College in Washington, D.C., graduating in 1960.
 He was assigned to the Organization of the Joint Chiefs of Staff in 1960 and served as secretary of the OJCS until August 1964 when he became inspector general of the Air Defense Command.
 Ingelido became vice commander, Thirteenth Air Force (PACAF), in January 1966 and returned to Aerospace Defense Command as Deputy Chief of Staff for Plans in November 1967.
 He assumed command of the Fourteenth Aerospace Force at Ent Air Force Base in August 1969.

 Post-retirement

-Ingelido retired as a brigadier general on September 1, 1972.
+Ingelido retired as a major general on September 1, 1972.
 If he hadn't retired then, he could have been promoted to lieutenant general.
 He resided in Colorado Springs, Colorado until his death.
 In 2012 he celebrated his 70th wedding anniversary with his wife, Elinor Affinto Ingelido.
 He died at his home there after a stroke, on April 28, 2015, at the age of 98.

-His wife, Elanor Ingelido, lived until February 18, 2016, almost a year more, to the age of 99.
-Her cause of death is unknown.
+His wife, Elinor Ingelido, lived until February 18, 2016, almost a year more, to the age of 99.
+Her cause of death complications from skin cancer.